If you are importing your timetable via Edval, we'd recommend taking the following steps in Arbor to ensure the smoothest possible experience.

 - Select step 2: Copy Course Containers to 2021/2022.

 - Within step 2, tick the courses you'd like to copy over to the new academic year, then use the blue pencil icon to bulk copy these over.
 For convenience, we'd recommend selecting all courses by ticking the checkbox in the top-left of the table, then running through the list and unticking any courses you don't want to copy over.

-- Once you have copied your courses over to the next academic year, you'll then be ready to import your Arbor courses into Edval, and match them up against the courses within Edval - this step ensures that the timetable in Edval is written in against the appropriate courses in Arbor.
+- Once you have copied your courses over to the next academic year, you'll then be ready to import your Arbor courses into Edval - this step ensures that the timetable in Edval is written in against the appropriate courses in Arbor.

-If new courses are being timetabled in Edval which aren't part of your current course structure on Arbor, you'll need to create these courses in Arbor prior to the process of matching your Arbor courses with their Edval equivalents.
+If new courses are being timetabled in Edval which aren't part of your current course structure on Arbor yet, you'll need to create these courses in Arbor before importing.
 This process isn't essential but will reduce the amount of manual work required after syncing your timetable into Arbor.

 - Head to School > Programmes and choose (next academic year) Courses.

 - Click the + icon next to the top-level course under which you need to add a new course - for example, KS3 German.